Water Permit Renewal for Thunder Bay Pulp and Paper - Kaministiquia River

 Why This Matters

 Live near the Kaministiquia River?
 This permit affects how much water gets drawn from it daily.
-The mill wants to take a significant amount for the next decade.
-If you fish, boat, or rely on this river, you might want to weigh in.
+If you fish, paddle, or rely on the river, you might want to weigh in.
+Industrial water use can affect water levels and downstream ecosystems.

 What Could Change

-If approved, Thunder Bay Pulp and Paper could draw up to 360 million litres daily from the Kaministiquia River for 10 years.
-The Ministry has classified this as Category 1, meaning lower environmental risk.
-The permit could include conditions on monitoring or reporting.
+If approved, Thunder Bay Pulp and Paper could continue drawing up to 360 million litres daily from the Kaministiquia River for another decade.
+The Ministry may attach conditions around monitoring or seasonal restrictions.

 Key Issues